stavross/k2/Glimpse-core---Version-history.md

 ----added code to read TTB
-----now displays file name and header info during read -- Save img now saves in tiff format as well; saves whole frames as well as aois --add #####Version string to globals; display in splash screen and write this to seq files --improved error handling throught.  some routines now use customized error handler to responde properly to user error codes (>5000).
+----now displays file name and header info during read -- Save img now saves in tiff format as well; saves whole frames as well as aois --add version string to globals; display in splash screen and write this to seq files --improved error handling throughout.  some routines now use customized error handler to responde properly to user error codes (>5000).
 --split fetch frame and fetch ttb value to improve seq save speed.
 --removed gallery button since that feature is not going to get implemented anytime soon.

 #####Version 23 -- September 2002
 -- Derived directly from v.
-21, but incorporated new "Get envirnoment variable.vi" from v.22.
+21, but incorporated new "Get environment variable.vi" from v.22.
--- Record sequece to disk:
+-- Record sequence to disk:
----- Imporved error handling for file open etc.
+---- Improved error handling for file open etc.
 ---- New code for opening new or overwriting old files
 ---- improved code for detecting skipped frames
 ---- use new file for autostart